UD-Math-Data-Science-1/notes/clustering/dbscan.md

 y_hat.value_counts()
 ```

-The three clusters have nearly equal size, which is encouraging.
+The three clusters have nearly equal size, which reflects the dataset well.
 We can compare to the true labels via the Rand score:

 ```{code-cell} ipython3
 from sklearn.metrics import adjusted_rand_score